nus-cs2103-AY2324S1/ip/docs/README.md

 ```

 ### ⚡ Save data
-Ren saves the data automatically in local storage as `data.txt` and `notes.txt` for tasks and notes respectively.
+Ren saves the data automatically in local storage as `tasks.txt` and `notes.txt` for tasks and notes respectively.